28919926/Portfolio1/README.md

 ## Getting Started

 In order to setup a local copy of this project, dont worry all you need to do is to get started with a simple step.
-Run git clone + https://github.com/28919926/Portfolio-Mobile.git on your git bash or VScode
+Run git clone on your git bash or VScode

 To get a local copy up and running follow these simple example steps.

-## VIEW PAGE
-Incase you may be intrested in viewing my page you can visit https://28919926.github.io/Portfolio-Mobile/ for more information.

 ### Prerequisites
 Basic knowledge of HTML and CSS.